per1234/inoliblist/README.md

 - **LM category**
 - **LM url**
 - **LM architectures**
 - **PIO name**: Value of the `name` field found in the library.json metadata file used by PlatformIO.
-Note, these values are taken from the tip of the repository's default branch, not from the PlatformIO Library Registry.
+Note: These values are taken from the tip of the repository's default branch, not from the PlatformIO Library Registry.
 You can find more information on these fields in the [library.json documentation](http://docs.platformio.org/en/latest/librarymanager/config.html).
 - **PIO description**
 - **PIO keywords**
 - **PIO authors**